sebastianlealj10/mytimeexercise/README.md

 ### Technology stack

 ## Compiler
-Babel, Typescrip should be used too but it is kind of overkill for this small project
+Babel, Typescript should be used too but it is kind of overkill for this small project

 ## Design Patterns
 POO